crisperdue/prooftoys-site/content/tech-notes.md

 substitution.
 This is always achievable, and Prooftoys ensures it by automatically renaming bound variables in the original statement as needed.

+### Equality of formulas

+Prooftoys considers statements containing bound variables to be "the same" if the only difference is in the names of some bound variables.

+Imagine finding all of the variable bindings in the two statements.
+They all have the form `{<boundvar> . <body>}`.
+Since the only difference is in the names, the bindings occur in exactly the same locations in each statement.

+Now go through each of those locations, coloring the `<boundvar>` part of each one.
+Each location gets its own unique color, the same color in both statements when the location is the same.
+Within a binding body, every place the name of the bound variable refers to the same (bound) variable, unless it is within some inner binding of the same name.

+Imagine coloring all of these references to each bound variable with the same color as the `<boundvar>` it refers to.
+The two formulas are equal exactly if everything not colored has the same text in the same places, and the same colors appear in the places in each formula.

 ### Inference